Ph.D. student in Materials Science and Engineering, Fall 2022–current

 M.S.
 2014-2016, Ph.D.
 2016-2020

-now at U. New Mexico and Sandia National Lab
+first employment: postdoct at U. New Mexico and Sandia National Lab, currently at Intel Corp.

 Research: thermal and electronic transport in 2D materials, including graphene and transition metal dichalcogenides (TMDCs) such as MoS2.